bloxstreet/support/staff-information/staff-promotions.md

 ## Management Intern-Assistant Manager
 {:.text-red-300}
 In order to receive a promotion as a **Management Intern, Team Leader, Store Supervisor, or Assistant Manager**, you should attend and be noticed at a shift.
 Utilizing proper grammar, behaving professionally, and showing dedication will increase your chances of a promotion.
 Attending a shift does not guarantee a promotion.
+Team Leaders, Store Supervisors, and Assistant Managers are required to be off cooldown in order to receive a promotion.
+Another way to get promoted is by being noticed by an SHR outside of a shift.
+Staff members may NOT recommend other staff members to an SHR for a promotion.

 ## Store Manager-Store Executive
 {:.text-red-300}